fahamgeer177/coraliser/README.md

-# Coralizer: Integrating Firecrawl MCP with Coral Server
+# Coraliser: Integrating Firecrawl MCP with Coral Server

-## What is Coralizer?
+## What is Coraliser?

-Coralizer is a powerful tool designed to seamlessly integrate any SSE-compatible MCP (Multi-Agent Coordination Platform) server with the Coral Server.
-By hosting your MCP and running `coralizer.py` with the agent name and SSE address, Coralizer handles the integration process, creating a Coral-compatible agent ready to interact within the Coral network.
+Coraliser is a powerful tool designed to seamlessly integrate any SSE-compatible MCP (Multi-Agent Coordination Platform) server with the Coral Server.
+By hosting your MCP and running `coraliser.py` with the agent name and SSE address, Coraliser handles the integration process, creating a Coral-compatible agent ready to interact within the Coral network.
 This eliminates the need for custom wiring or complex setup, making your MCP agent instantly usable and production-ready.

-In this demo, we are **coralizing the Firecrawl MCP**, enabling it to operate as a Coral agent capable of scraping, crawling, and extracting data from web pages and URLs, as well as performing deep research and generating structured data for analysis.
+In this demo, we are **coralising the Firecrawl MCP**, enabling it to operate as a Coral agent capable of scraping, crawling, and extracting data from web pages and URLs, as well as performing deep research and generating structured data for analysis.

-## Why Coralizer?
+## Why Coraliser?

-Coralizer streamlines the adoption of Coral in MCP-based projects.
+Coraliser streamlines the adoption of Coral in MCP-based projects.
 Once connected, your MCP agent can receive inputs from the Coral network and invoke its tools as needed.
 This makes your multi-agent system more efficient, scalable, and ready for production use without additional configuration.

 ## Prerequisites